Implementing self-administration of medicines

 • risks are assessed at organisational level, taking into account the clinical setting and patient factors

-• systems are in place for training and support for healthcare professionals in matters relating to the SAM, including the maintenance of training records
+• systems are in place for training and to support for healthcare professionals in matters relating to the SAM, including the maintenance of training and/or competency records

-• quality improvement processes to determine audit requirements and compliance are in place for self-administration, including inclusion and exclusion of individuals from self-administration
+• quality improvement processes to determine audit requirements and compliance are in place for SAM, including inclusion and exclusion of individuals from SAM

 Process of individual assessment

-On admission to hospital it may be assumed that each individual is able to administer their own medicines unless they are:
+On admission to hospital or a caseload it may be assumed that each individual is able to administer their own medicines unless they are:

 • acutely unwell